ngu-khoi/BRITS-Realtime/README.md

 # Description

+Khoi's notes: This was a project where we validated that the BRITS model actually worked (seems like it did after signficant debugging) and we attempted to perform the imputations and predictions in a realtime manner. i.e. given window x can we forecast data and predict patient survivability.
+The rest of the README is from the model's authors' repo.

 The source codes of RITS-I, RITS, BRITS-I, BRITS for health-care data imputation/classification Additionally contains realtime implementation and future imputation of patient health data